|

 open the .doc files that Wordpad can't open.

-Recently, Qualcomm decided to stop working on Eudora.
-While it remains a good and useful email program, you might want to check out Thunderbird, which comes from the Mozilla Foundation, like Firefox.
+You might want to check out Thunderbird, which comes from the Mozilla Foundation, like Firefox.
 I use Thunderbird and it works great.
 There are add-ons for T-bird, just as there are for Firefox (below), so check em out.

 have written add-ons